pysat/pysat/docs/new_instrument.rst

 The exact usage of these can be tailored to the nature of the mission and data products.
 In general, each combination should point to a unique data file.
 Not every data product will need all of these variable names.
-Both `inst_id` and `tag` can be instantiated as an empty string if unused or used to support a 'default' data set if desired.
+Both :py:attr:`inst_id` and :py:attr:`tag` can be instantiated as an empty string if unused or used to support a 'default' data set if desired.
 Examples are given below.

 platform
 ^^^^^^^^